 Sheffield United: Club Profile

-After ending their 2011-2 League One automatic promotion hopes, the Blades got their revenge in the playoffs; edging us out by a single goal across two legs.
+After we ended their 2011-2 League One automatic promotion hopes, Sheffield United got their revenge against us in the playoffs; edging us out by a single goal across two legs.
 It was a galling way to end an otherwise memorable campaign for Boro’.
 As a footnote, they ballsed up the playoffs in the final and led to more meetings before our 2014 relegation.

 * league points only